 3. Trout Fishing

-However, it is possible to go through the most important steps here in brief.
+However, it is possible to briefly go through the most important steps here.

-1. Do not start fishing until it is dark.
-Make plans in day light of how to fish the spot and wait until you hear the fish start splashing.
+- Do not start fishing until it is dark.
+Make plans in the daylight of how to fish the spot and wait until you hear the fish start splashing.

-2. Be comfortable with your equipment, the river and terrain you are fishing and mentally so you can give your full concentration to the fishing.
+- Be comfortable with your equipment, the river, and the terrain you are fishing mentally so you can give your full concentration to the fishing.

-3. Concentrate on where you think the fish are, for example the neck of a pool or where you see a lot of activity.
+- Concentrate on where you think the fish are, for example, the neck of a pool or where you see a lot of activity.

 4. Fly Fishing